 Welcome to Career Design and Northeastern!
-As a first-year international graduate student, you’ll want to use this year to expand your professional network by building relationships with your faculty, advisers, alumni, and peers.
-Explore leadership opportunities with student organizations, join professional organizations, and conduct informational interviews with professionals in your field.
+As a first-year international graduate student, use this year to expand your professional network by building relationships with your faculty, advisers, alumni, and peers.
+Explore leadership opportunities with student and professional organizations, and conduct informational interviews with professionals to learn more about their work.
 Reflect on your coursework to identify areas of strong interest and participate in Experiential Network (XN projects), service learning, and other experiential options.
-Take advantage of the many opportunities and resources our nationally ranked career center provides to ensure that you’re on the right path for you!

 - Check out our International Student resources webpage and join the Northeastern University International Student and Alumni LinkedIn group to identify professionals from your country and career field.

 - If you are not fully confident in your English, utilize The International Tutoring Center through Global Student Success to polish your written and spoken English before interviewing for professional positions.